wp-plugins/blip-slideshow/readme.txt

 == Upgrade Notice ==

 = 1.2.4 =
 Fixed a bug that made some SmugMug images not appear.
+Compatible with jQuery Colorbox.

 = 1.2.3 =
 Now with support for Picasa Web and Photobucket feeds, and client-side cache.